Former Seahawks WR Josh Gordon signing with Kansas City Chiefs

 There will be no reunion of Josh Gordon and the Seahawks.

 Gordon, who is expected to be reinstated by the NFL this week, has instead agreed to sign with the Kansas City Chiefs.
-ESPN first reported the signing, and Gordon made it official via Twitter, stating: “Time to get to work. @Chiefs.”
+ESPN first reported the signing, and Gordon made it official via Twitter, stating Monday afternoon: “Time to get to work. @Chiefs.”

+The NFL Network reported that Gordon is signing with Kansas City’s practice squad “with the goal of elevating him at some point when he gets up to speed.”

-Gordon played five games for the Seahawks in 2019 and was on Seattle’s roster all of last season but ineligible to play while suspended by the NFL for violating the league’s substance abuse policy.
+Gordon, 30, played five games for the Seahawks in 2019 and was on Seattle’s roster all of last season but ineligible to play while suspended by the NFL for violating the league’s substance abuse policy.

-It was reported last week that Gordon would be reinstated by the league, and Seahawks general manager John Schneider said Sunday on the team’s pregame radio show on 710 ESPN Seattle that the team would explore signing him.
+It was first reported last week that Gordon would soon be reinstated by the league, and it was almost immediately rumored that the Seahawks would be interested in re-signing him.

+Seahawks general manager John Schneider Sunday confirmed those rumors on the team’s pregame radio show on 710 ESPN Seattle saying that the team would explore signing him.

-“When things get taken care of officially, we’d like to get rolling with him,” Schneider said Sunday, noting that Gordon has been living in Seattle.
+“When things get taken care of officially, we’d like to get rolling with him,” Schneider said, noting that Gordon has been living in Seattle.

 But that won’t happen now as Gordon will instead sign with a team that has made the Super Bowl the last two years.